walkingriver/scout-law/ch07-obedient.md

 # Obedience

+A week had passed since the intense meeting with Greg, and Alice's team had weathered the storm with grace and professionalism.
+As they settled back into their daily routines, the memory of their leader's poise in the face of adversity continued to inspire them.
+They were about to face a new challenge.

-Alice looked at the email from upper management one more time, just to make sure she'd read it right.
-The directive was clear: all teams were to switch to a new project management software by the end of the week, no exceptions.
-She sighed.
-The timing was terrible, and she knew that the team was finally comfortable with their existing system.
-Making this kind of shift would be disruptive and, frankly, demoralizing.
+Alice scrutinized the email from upper management once more, ensuring she'd read it correctly.
+The directive was unmistakable: all teams were to transition to a new project management software by the week's end, with no exceptions.
+She sighed, acutely aware of the unfortunate timing.
+Her team had finally grown comfortable with their existing system, and this abrupt shift would undeniably disrupt their workflow and dampen their spirits.

-With a measured breath, she called for a team meeting.
-As they gathered around, Alice could feel the collective tension in the room.
-News had already spread.
+Summoning a measured breath, she called for an impromptu team meeting.
+As the team gathered around, Alice sensed the palpable tension in the room.
+News of the software switch had already spread like wildfire.

-"Look, I get it.
-The timing of this new software switch isn't ideal," she began, choosing her words carefully.
-"But we've been given a mandate, and we need to follow it."
+"Look, I understand that the timing for this new software transition is far from ideal," she began, her tone empathetic.
+"But we've been handed a mandate, and our responsibility is to adhere to it."

-A murmur of discontent rippled through the team.
+A collective murmur of discontent rippled through the team.

-"Here's what we're going to do," Alice continued.
-"First, we're going to list out what we like about our current system.
-Then, we'll explore the new software to see how we can replicate as much of that as possible."
+Alice continued, her voice steady, "Here's our plan: first, we'll list out everything we appreciate about our current system.
+Then, we'll delve into the new software to explore how we can replicate as much of that familiarity as possible."

+Mark, taking a cue from Roger, piped up, "What if we just drag our feet and pretend to go along with it?
+Maybe they'll change their minds if we make it difficult enough."

+Alice appreciated Mark's candor but knew that this approach wouldn't align with her principles.
+"I appreciate your honesty, Mark," she responded, "but that's not the way we should handle this situation.
+We can find a way to make this work without resorting to resistance."

+As the team brainstormed ideas, Sarah, usually reserved but keenly observant, remembered the principles Alice had introduced them to on their very first day together.
+She spoke up, "What if we find a way to be obedient to the mandate while also optimizing our workflow?
+We could identify key features and customizations that would make the new software more efficient for our specific needs."

+Alice's face lit up with approval.
+"That's an excellent suggestion, Sarah.
+It aligns with our principles of obedience and adds in a little ingenuity.
+Let's build on this.
+If we approach this transition with creativity and a willingness to adapt, we can not only fulfill the mandate but also enhance our processes."

-Over the next couple of days, the team dived into the new system.
-Alice had requested one of the product specialists to conduct a personalized walkthrough for her team.
-They found ways to customize the software to mimic much of the workflow that they had gotten used to in the old system.
-It wasn't a perfect solution, but it was a compromise that preserved team morale as much as possible while obeying the directive.
+Over the next couple of days, the team worked diligently to explore customizations and configurations that would align the new software with their established workflow.

+Alice arranged for a product specialist from the vendor to provide them with a personalized walkthrough, helping them uncover ways to customize the software's configuration.
+They sought to emulate the workflow they'd grown accustomed to in the old system.
-As they navigated the change, Alice showed her team that obedience to mandates can coexist with ingenuity.
-They didn't have to be passive recipients of change; they could be active participants who shaped the change to fit their needs as much as possible.

-## Obedience in Action
+With the vendor's assistance, they created custom templates, set up efficient shortcuts, and fine-tuned project management settings to replicate the efficiency they had enjoyed with their previous system.
+Sarah's idea had provided the framework for their approach, allowing them to maintain a sense of ownership over their processes and ensuring their work remained efficient even in the face of unexpected challenges.
+This collaborative effort showcased their ability to be both obedient to the mandate and innovative in optimizing their workflow, embodying the principles Alice had introduced on their very first day together.

+---

 Obedience in a workplace setting isn't just a matter of doing what you're told; it's a complex interplay of loyalty, understanding, and adaptation.
 Alice showed that while the directive from upper management was non-negotiable, the way it was implemented within her team could still be influenced.
 Obedience, then, isn't a synonym for submission but rather an exercise in creative problem-solving within the boundaries set by the organization.